Fielding 009: Why I Created Monolith 1.3 for Distraction-Free Writing

 A level yard, retired neighbors, newish windows, new heating/cooling, hardwood floors.

-As the first day of realization turned into the second day, I knew that this was the right thing to do, and that my child came first.
+As the first day of realization turned into the second day, I knew that this was the right thing to do, and that my kid came first.

 It was hard living with other people.
 It had been hard renting for a year while trying to sell my house that we had lived in for almost ten years.
 Here I was, preparing to commit once again to a house and mortgage, but for all of the best reasons.

 It was time for me to accept that the trail would wait, but that my kid would not be fifteen forever.
-His success in college was partly dependent on my finding us a reliable, affordable home where we could stay until he finished school, and there was no reason to commute more than the ten minutes this little blue house was away from our school.
+Their success in college was partly dependent on my finding us a reliable, affordable home where we could stay until finished they school, and there was no reason to commute more than the ten minutes this little blue house was away from our school.

 This morning I pulled all of my maildrop bags out the boxes so that we could organize the Epic and Clif bars by expiration date.
-My son agreed to go on a backpacking trip with me–the first ever for him–and there will be many day hikes.
+My kid agreed to go on a backpacking trip with me–the first ever–and there will be many day hikes.
 We will have plenty of snacks.

 I have texted all of my hiking friends to let them know I will be home when they pass through the area, and I can shuttle them to town or take them to Trail Days.